 Personal Shopper isn’t bothered about clear details.
 It’s ambiguous and essentially a guessing game for the audience.
 Is it supernatural?
 Is it psychological?
 Are the events simply happening inside Maureen’s head?
 The film could be all these things and none of them at all.
 The uncertainty is annoying, but the film is such a strong mystery and character study that I could put any frustrations aside.

 Admittedly, the pace is very slow at the beginning and it can be quite tedious.
 But you need to have patience and let the story play out.
 Once Maureen begins receiving text messages and taking orders from the unknown stalker, there’s an instant sense of danger and the film picks up speed.
-After a certain point, the suspense and creep-factor just keep on growing.
-Director Oliver Assayas creates an eeriness in every scene and the little dialogue contributes to the film’s unnerving atmosphere.
+After a certain point, the suspense and creep-factor keep on growing.
+Director Oliver Assayas creates an eeriness in every scene and the little dialogue adds to the unnerving atmosphere.

 It does feel like Personal Shopper is caught between genres.
 For me, this is what makes it an intriguing take on the classic ghost story formula.
-This film is not trying to be any sort of horror or thriller.
+It’s not trying to be any sort of horror or thriller.
 It’s impossible to categorise, always leaving the viewer with plenty of questions.

 Stewart’s performance is chillingly effective, as she plays a character who can’t quite work out who she is.
-Say what you like about Kristen Stewart, but she is great in this film.
+Say what you like about Kristen Stewart, but she is great here.
 She constantly switches between anguish and ambiguity, an interplay of emotions she projects very well.

 I can’t say this film is entirely brilliant because it’s often uneven and lacks focus.
 Although I enjoyed the overall concept, it’s not so much the plot that I found engaging, but the actual act of watching this bizarre film.